kkufieta/openstreetmap_routeplanner_astar/README.md

 ## Compiling and Running

-### Steps to make it for work OSx users
+### Steps to make it for on OSx
 Assumption: The following are successfully installed (see instructions above):
 1. cmake >= 3.11.3,
 2. make >= 4.1 and
 3. g++ >= 7.4.0

 Follow these steps to install IO2D:
-1) Download a fresh build of libc++ from http://releases.llvm.org/6.0.0/clang+llvm-6.0.0-x86_64-apple-darwin.tar.xz
+1. Download a fresh build of libc++ from http://releases.llvm.org/6.0.0/clang+llvm-6.0.0-x86_64-apple-darwin.tar.xz
-2) Export appropriate CXX and LD flags to make clang use this version of the standard library (replace NEWPATH with a path of extracted archive contents):
+2. Export appropriate CXX and LD flags to make clang use this version of the standard library (replace NEWPATH with a path of extracted archive contents):
   * In my machine, I unzipped the libc++ build here, `/Users/kat/Library/Cpp/`.
   * I added following entries in `.bash_profile` file:
   ```bash